ojalaw/Formula_One_Quiz/TESTING.md

 - Users must fill in a name to continue.
 - The leaderboard loads when the relevant button is clicked at the end of the quiz.

-Leadeboard
+Leaderboard
-- Leadeboard scored load correctly as expected.
+- Leaderboard scored load correctly as expected.
+- The users rank is displayed as expected.
+- The users score is displayed as expected.